sourcegraph/handbook/content/departments/cloud/onboarding.md

 #### Tasks

 - Develop any new material required to help others level up and understand our product
-- Add to the teams planning and OKRs
+- Add to the team's planning